Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 Testing and Assessment: The code undergoes various tests including unit tests, local tests excluding certain integrations, and end-to-end tests.
 * Code Review: While specific information on the number of reviewers required before merging isn't explicitly detailed, the use of GitHub for project hosting implies a collaborative review process. [we can see from approved PR’s that a good number of people review the PR before it merges]
 * Automated Checks: Automated formatting checks and tests are part of the development process, ensuring code quality and standards.

 #### Communication Channels:

 * Internal Communication: Team members use tools like GitHub and Slack for internal communication, with dedicated channels for development discussions.
 * Inbound Communication: Users or prospective users can interact with the team via the #thanos and #thanos-dev channels on Slack​​.
 * Outbound Communication: Updates and announcements are shared on social media platforms like Twitter (@ThanosMetrics).
-The Thanos Community Office Hours serve as a forum for updates and discussions​​.
+The Thanos Community Office Hours serve as a forum for updates and discussions.
 * Ecosystem Integration: Thanos, as an extension of Prometheus, fits into the cloud-native ecosystem by enhancing monitoring and long-term data storage.
 Its integration with Prometheus makes it a key component in the observability stack for cloud users, indirectly impacting a wide range of users relying on cloud services.

 Source : https://thanos.io/tip/contributing/contributing.md/